 Currently, there are multiple, official uses for reclaimed water including: landscape irrigation, industrial, commercial, fire protection and non-food crop agricultural irrigation.
-Denver Water, a large water utility authorized to treat reclaimed water, is proposing four new uses: toilet and urinal flushing, livestock washdown, irrigation of commercially and non-commercially processed edible crops and impoundments.
+Denver Water, a large water utility authorized to treat reclaimed water, is proposing two new uses: toilet and urinal flushing and cannabis cultivation.

 Information for Stakeholders

 Denver Water is officially proposing to add new uses to the existing regulation.
 As the proponent (the official term used in the Water Quality Control Commission rulemaking process), they are responsible for several items: